 Therefore, 321 + 192 gives 513 which is more than 500.
 So, option (b) is the correct answer.

 NCERT Class 4 maths chapter 3 is one of the most exciting chapters in the syllabus, containing Maths topics related to Bhopal trip.
-With questions regarding the trip to Bhopal and the bus trip with the children filled in it, this adventurous chapter brings along a series of questions and easy to solve topics which will boost up your concentration when it comes to observing details.
+With questions regarding the trip to Bhopal and the bus trip with the children filled in it, this adventurous chapter brings along a series of questions and easy to solve topics that will boost up your concentration when it comes to observing details.

-The NCERT Class 4 Maths Chapter 3 – A Trip To Bhopal contains example such as;
+The NCERT Solutions Class 4 Maths Chapter 3 – A Trip To Bhopal contains example such as;

 - Find the number of oranges, biscuits, etc. distributed

 - A small Ant climbs two steps slides back down two steps, total how many steps covered.

 The above were a few questions from Chapter 3 Class 4 syllabus.

 Download, BYJU’S-The Learning app to get personalized videos based on the topics explained in each chapter of the 4th standard Maths subject.